JMR97/CaseStudy1/README.md

 - `Date`, `Time`
 - `Outcome`: one of `Team_A_Wins`, `Team_B_Wins`, or `Draw`

-The dataset is saved as:
+The dataset is saved as: cricket_matches_1000.csv   (Upload in the Github)